R-Suite/R.Scheduler/README.md

 ## Project Maturity

 R.Scheduler is used in a production environment with a couple of thousands of jobs running daily.
-It is relatively matured but hasn’t been officially released.
-It may not yet be suitable for the most demanding and conservative projects.
+It is relatively matured but may not yet be suitable for the most demanding and conservative projects.

 Public (Web) API is relatively stable but minor changes are likely in future versions.